Samarth-991/YOLO_Image-Segmentation/README.md

 ### Inference:
 	Update eval config json for Inference on image or folder

-Note: Script automatically selects images and mask paths as labels so no need to
+Note: Script automatically selects images and mask paths as labels and Makefile - please check the nvcc path and Arch for your system.